aabluedragon/static-denser/README.md

 If it's not there it will open "/myapp/main.jpg" (In the file system: /public/main.jpg).

 "Normal" URLs without the DPR param will also work: /myapp/main.jpg (that will always serve main.jpg).

+##### Optional parameters:
+staticDenser("public", {dpiPrefix:"@", dpiSuffix:"x"});
+The "@" prefix and "x" suffix are the default, no need to pass them, however you can use your own values.
+The "public" is the recommended file system path to put your resources.

 ##### Why use this middleware and not media queries?
 Because we want to use appcache, and not cache all pixel density files for our client,